Is Blunt’s exit an opening for ex-Gov. Greitens to return?

 “I think people liked what he was saying, and some people just wished he’d had a chance to finish some of his ideas,” Thomas said.
 “There was definitely some feeling that he didn’t get to finish his previous commitments.”

 Former Republican Lt.
-Gov. Peter Kinder, who lost to Greitens in the 2016 GOP primary, said that even before the scandals, Greitens was often “at war with members of his own party, and that the Republican-led Legislature may have impeached him had he not resigned.
+Gov. Peter Kinder, who lost to Greitens in the 2016 GOP primary, said that even before the scandals, Greitens was often “at war with members of his own party,” and that the Republican-led Legislature may have impeached him had he not resigned.

 “I know there is a following for him out in the state among some people.
 But those who got to see him up close and see his style, in which anyone who had a disagreement with him on principle was labeled a corrupt person … I don’t want to see a re-run,” Kinder said.